Suspended Particulate Matter Definition – SPM and RSPM

 The hyperbolic trend curve will thus indicate the degree of improvement or deterioration on an ongoing basis.

 A mobile unit can be used to monitor on an ad-hoc basis any area not adequately covered by fixed monitors.
 The units can also be used for area investigations.

-In the same way that units on both sides of an installation or dust source will indicate the degree of export of dust, so units along the same geographical bearing can be assessed to establish how dust is lifted from one source to be deposited further along the line and then a further dust source replenishes the load to be deposited elsewhere.
-In investigations of this type “finger printing” of certain characteristics is required to establish the true extent of travel of the particulate and how dilution occurs over distance.
+In the same way that units on both sides of an installation or dust source will indicate the degree of export of dust, therefore units along the same geographical bearing can be assessed to establish how dust is lifted from one source to be deposited further along the line and then a further dust source replenishes the load to be deposited elsewhere.
+In investigations of this type “fingerprinting” of certain characteristics is required to establish the true extent of travel of the particulate and how dilution occurs over distance.

 While we do not advocate that all mines or industrial concerns need to go to the limits outlined above, it is worth considering that the units installed around an undertaking may provide extremely valuable information that could be of use in research work.

 As described above the consideration of networking the directional particulate movement can provide extremely valuable information for research of the following nature:

 The encroachment of desertification in dry arid areas.